CephalofairGames/merc-packs-faq/index.md

 **Defensive Tactics (5, top) - Does this replace my original Shield or Retaliate ability?** No, Defensive Tactics adds to the first Shield or Retaliate you gain each round.
 If you use Shield Bash (1, bot) while Defensive Tactics is active, you will gain a total of Shield 2, Retaliate 1.

-**Defensive Tactics (5, top) - Does this also apply when I gain Retaliate from a modifier card, or from a persistent effect like Warding Strength (1, bot)?** Yes, it adds to the first Shield or Retaliate you gain each round from your ability or attack modifier cards.
+**Defensive Tactics (5, top) - Does this also apply when I gain Retaliate from a modifier card, or from a persistent effect like Warding Strength (1, bot)?** Yes, it adds to the first Shield or Retaliate you gain each round from your ability or attack modifier cards - but not items.
 A persistent effect is still on one of your cards.

 **Immovable Phalanx (6, bot) - Can I use an item like Boots to enhance my Move ability before turning it into an Attack ability?** No. You need to decide to use a Move ability as an Attack ability before performing the ability; you can't improve an ability you never performed.
 You can, however, use items which improve attacks once you do so.